Ecogenomics/GTDBTk/README.md

 [![Downloads](https://pepy.tech/badge/gtdbtk/month)](https://pepy.tech/project/gtdbtk)
 [![BioConda Install](https://img.shields.io/conda/dn/bioconda/gtdbtk.svg?style=flag&label=BioConda%20install)](https://anaconda.org/bioconda/gtdbtk)

-GTDB-Tk is a software toolkit for assigning objective taxonomic classifications to bacterial and archaeal genomes.
+GTDB-Tk is a software toolkit for assigning objective taxonomic classifications to bacterial and archaeal genomes based on the Genome Database Taxonomy [GTDB](https://gtdb.ecogenomic.org/).
 It is designed to work with recent advances that allow hundreds or thousands of metagenome-assembled genomes (MAGs) to be obtained directly from environmental samples.
 It can also be applied to isolate and single-cell genomes.
 The GTDB-Tk is open source and released under the [GNU General Public License (Version 3)](https://www.gnu.org/licenses/gpl-3.0.en.html).

 Notifications about GTDB-Tk releases will be available through the GTDB Twitter account (https://twitter.com/ace_gtdb).

-Please visit the GTDB-Tk [github page](https://github.com/Ecogenomics/GTDBTk) for the latest updates about the software.
+Please post questions and issues related to GTDB-Tk on the Issues section of the GitHub repository.
+Questions related to the [GTDB](https://gtdb.ecogenomic.org/) should be sent to the [GTDB team](https://gtdb.ecogenomic.org/about).

 * [Announcements](#announcements)
 * [Hardware requirements](#hardware-requirements)